raptisj/johnraptis.dev/content/blog/darkmode-with-react-context/index.md

 export default Navbar;
 ```

-We import the <span class="highlight-in-text">useContext</span> function on top and instead of wrapping our content in a Consumer we destructure the state.
+We import the <span class="highlight-in-text">useContext</span> function on top and instead of wrapping our content in a  <span class="highlight-in-text">Consumer</span> we destructure the state.
 (In our case the lightTheme).
 And that's it.

-The same will apply for MainBody.js.
+The same will apply for  <span class="highlight-in-text">MainBody.js</span>.

 ```javascript
 import React, { Component, useContext } from 'react';